jeremyabeard5/MSDS692/README.md

 # References

+Please see my PowerPoint Presentation for proper APA citations of all my resources.

 The dataset I used was located at: https://www.kaggle.com/datasets/rtatman/state-of-the-union-corpus-1989-2017

 I also utilized all of my old text-based homework assignments for text cleaning and sentiment analysis actions.

 Aside from that, I utilized www.phind.com for unimportant technical questions where I couldn't remember specific syntax of certain operations.
+I also heavily referenced the matplotlib documentation for assistance with visualization items.